MaksBazunov/frontend-project-46/README.md

 1. for comparison in the format 'stylish' type in console: genDiff --format stylish yourFilePath1 yourFilePath2
 2. for comparison in the format 'plain' type in console: genDiff --format plain yourFilePath1 yourFilePath2
+3. for comparison in the format 'json' type in console: genDiff --format json yourFilePath1 yourFilePath2

 ## Asciinemas 1:
 <a href="https://asciinema.org/a/f64KZb9NAf0HXc4lvB4hApTge" target="_blank"><img src="https://asciinema.org/a/f64KZb9NAf0HXc4lvB4hApTge.svg" /></a>